lazy-1/widelands-autokey-macros/GUIDE.md

 **Keep in mind**: ONLY Amazon and Atlantean have functioning macros.
 The other three have not been done — just Python functions have been created for ease of modification when ready.

 ## Some Important Notes

+The **detect icon under the mouse** only works on clean icons, not ones under trees or such, so it is limited by that.
+In general however: hover mouse over build icon and it will figure if it is **Red**, **Orange** or **Green**.
+From there it will build whatever that 'key' is associated with.
+Since this was originally created when I was obsessed with Atlantean, it has a good setup for it — example: hover over a build icon and hit F1 it will build a Quarry.
+F2 builds a woodcutter etc. Since this version was designed using Amazon there are more functions for them.

+## The Module Itself

 - `DEBUG = False`
   If this is `True` it will be very slow as it is writing images to your 'temp' dir.
 Be patient this is for getting things honed in, not for game play.
 - In this game I use `/dev/shm/` (WORK_PATH).
 Your choice — I have an SSD.